List of Desperate Housewives characters: Zach Young

+Zach is put in a mental institution by his father after his mother's suicide.
+Zach later runs away and is found hiding in Julie's room, and after they start dating.
+Whilst at the institution, Zach was diagnosed with clinical depression and a borderline personality disorder.
+When Julie eventually ends their relationship due to his mental instability, Zach blows up her kitchen.

+Zach then goes into hiding, and later Mike and Susan look for him, Mike having realized he is his father.
+Susan finds him, but when he speaks about reconciling with Julie, she suggests he go to Utah and find Paul and gives him money for the bus fare.
+Months later, when Paul is arrested, Paul begs Zach to ask his grandfather, Noah Taylor, for money to pay a lawyer.
+Noah refuses, and Zach turns off Noah's respirator, killing him.
+After, he finds that he has inherited a vast fortune and no longer wants anything to do with Paul.
+Zach moves to his grandfather's mansion.

 Zach reappears in season three as Gabrielle's secret admirer.
 Zach unsuccessfully tries to impress Gabrielle with luxurious gifts and his wealth.
 After getting her drunk, Zach lets her believe that they had sex, which she cannot remember.
-Gabrielle then asks Carlos to scare Zach off, but before Carlos can confront Zach while peeing at the urinal together, he shocks as he accidentally stares in awe that Zach has an extremely huge penis.
-Carlos assures Gabrielle that if she had slept with Zach, she would remember something that big.
+Gabrielle then asks Carlos to scare Zach off, and Carlos realizes that Zach and Gaby had not slept together, after accidentally seeing Zach's penis at the urinals, and telling Gaby that if they had sex, she would have remembered.
 Later Zach proposes at Scavo's Pizzeria but Gabrielle declines as she does not want a relationship with him.

 Zach returns in season seven, shooting Paul at the end of the episode "Down the Block There's a Riot".
 He first appears as a delivery guy delivering flowers to Bree.
 Later in the episode, a gun matching the one used to shoot Paul is found on Bree's couch after Zach planted it there.
 It's revealed that Zach is now addicted to drugs and gambling and has lost his entire fortune on both.
 Paul and Mike both momentarily put their differences aside to help Zach by placing him in a rehab clinic for treatment, where he remains for the rest of the series.